FinestSageWP/k_nextbigsound/README.md

 ##### An aiding program to the `application.py` which contains helping functions for convenient coding.

 #### `nbs.db`
-##### SQlite3 database that stores data of Next Big Sound web app and returns valus when queried nby user
+##### PostgreSQL database that stores data of Next Big Sound web app and returns valus when queried nby user

 #### `accounts.db`
 ##### PostgreSQL database that stores data of accounts that signs in the web app